moby/moby/docs/man/docker.1.md

   Get real time events from the server

 **docker-exec(1)**
-  Run a command in an active container
+  Run a command in a running container

 **docker-export(1)**
   Stream the contents of a container as a tar archive